Table of Contents

 You also get marketing materials such as product brochures, a few magazines to show potential customers, and the company also provides a helpful online resource center with instructional videos and communication tools.

-I used to think it was complete BS myself.
+I used to think it was complete and utter BS myself.

 Until I got to know some super-successful entrepreneurs and noticed that they ALL think differently than most people.